Zumichan/todolist/README.md

 # todolist
-Simple ToDoList made with JavaScript
+Simple ToDoList made with JavaScript and HTML